Start entering a first or last name to find someone.

 The provincial exams formerly required for graduation are being replaced by two provincial assessments that focus on literacy and math skills.
 Both are required for graduation, but are broad-based and not tied to a course mark.

-The first numeracy assessment will be administered in January 2018 and the literacy assessment will be introduced in the 2018-19 year.
+The first numeracy assessment will be administered in January 2018 as a staged roll-out, with another session in June 2018.

 The Ministry of Education has posted a series of Questions and Answers regarding the new literacy and numeracy graduation assessments.